philadias/freelabel/docker/README_Instructions.md

 sudo docker build -t freelabel-docker .

 # Enter container with support to access webpage through localhost
-sudo docker run --network="host" -it
-** To use a local folder within the interface, add the flag: -v /your/source/folder/:/folder/in/docker/
+sudo docker run --network="host" -it freelabel-docker ** To use a local folder within the interface, add the flag: -v /your/source/folder/:/folder/in/docker/

 # Navigate to folder containing Freelabel